Taxation & Compliance

 The following are entitled to apply for P0102:

-Exporters submitting shipping bills for international cargo shipments.
+• Exporters submit shipping bills for international cargo shipments.

-Cross Border trading businesses getting a full payment against an invoice.
+• Cross-border trading businesses get a full payment against an invoice.

 How to File a Shipping Bill Using Purpose Code P0102

-Prepare Export Documentation: Collect essential documents like invoice, shipping bill, and export contract.
+• Prepare Export Documentation: Collect essential documents like invoices, shipping bills, and export contracts.

-Mention Purpose Code P0102: This code needs to be attached to the shipping bill at the time of submitting to Customs and to the authorized bank.
+• Mention Purpose Code P0102: This code needs to be attached to the shipping bill at the time of submitting to Customs and to the authorised bank.

-Transaction Verification: Satisfies with export documentation as well as custom declarations.
+• Transaction Verification: Satisfies export documentation as well as customs declarations.

 Required Documents

-Exporter's Identity proof, either GST or IEC, or PAN Card
+• Exporter's Identity proof, either GST IEC or PAN Card

 RBI Norms for Purpose Code P0102